Fusilier damselfish

-The fusilier damselfish (Lepidozygus tapeinosoma) is a species of damselfish in the family Pomacentridae.
-It found in the Indo-Pacific.
-They are found in the aquarium hobby.
+The fusilier damselfish (Lepidozygus tapeinosoma) is a species of damselfish in the Pomacentridae family.
+It occurs in the Indo-Pacific.
+They are fond to aquarists.
 Adults can grow up to a maximum length of up to 10.5 cm.
 It is the only species in the monotypic genus, Lepidozygus which sits in its own subfamily, the Lepidozyginae.

 Distribution and habitat

 They are found in the Indo-Pacific.
 Populations in the Indian Ocean are found in eastern Africa, the Gulf of Aden, Oman, India, the Maldives, Sri Lanka, the Similan Islands in the Andaman Sea, Indonesia, and Australia.
 In the Pacific Ocean, they are found in Cambodia, Indonesia, the Philippines, the Great Barrier Reef in Australia, Vietnam, Taiwan, various Pacific islands throughout to Hawaii, the Gulf of California south to northern Peru.
 It is found at depths of 1 to 30 m.
 This fish is found in coral reefs and lagoons.
 They live in tropical waters.